 Reese Creek Restoration

 Reese Creek is a tributary of Muddy Creek, located Southwest of Finley Wildlife Refuge.
-Habitat quality in the creek has been hurt by historical land-use practices that removed riparian trees and in-stream woody debris and decreased floodplain connectivity.
-These impacts decreased habitat quality in the creek for aquatic organisms.
+Habitat quality in the creek has been hurt by historical land use practices that removed riparian trees and in-stream woody debris, relocated and ditched the stream, thereby decreasing floodplain connectivity.
+These impacts hurt water and habitat quality in the creek for aquatic organisms and downstream neighbors.
 The Marys River Watershed Council has been working to restore and enhance in-stream and riparian habitat.
 This work benefited the nearby riparian ecosystem and native species like cutthroat trout, Pacific lamprey, and freshwater mussels.
-Organizations including the Bureau of Land Management, U.S. Forest Service, and the Oregon Watershed Enhancement Board have supported the restoration project.

 Picture of a backhoe moving large woody debris while a man stands in the foreground.